remix-run/remix/docs/api/conventions.md

 }
 ```

-Also noted: nested routes can contain dynamic segments by using the `$` character in the parent's directory name.
-For example, `/app/routes/blog/$postId/edit.tsx` might represent the editor view for blog entries.
+Nested routes can also contain dynamic segments by using the `$` character in the parent's directory name.
+For example, `app/routes/blog/$postId/edit.tsx` might represent the editor view for blog entries, accessible for a post with the ID `my-post` at the `/blog/my-post/edit` URL.

 See the [routing guide](../guides/routing.md) for more information.